mpaglia0/Zeta/README.md

 - Added a ``STATIC_COMMENTS_EXT`` parameter in order to choose if comments have to be written in *Markdown* or *reST* format (default).
 Work In Progress...

 - Added a PHP script that will allow visitors to send comments through a form instead of an email (like Static Comments do).

+>:warning: Each article needs to have the *slug* property duly assigned in order to let the plugin works!

 ### Read time